Letter From the Director

-Residents spend three months on advanced pediatric anesthesiology rotation.
-Residents select three electives during their final year.
-Electives may be any anesthesiology subspecialty, a research month, or any other rotation discussed and agreed upon in conjunction with the Program Director.
+In their final year, residents may select up to three electives which may include any anesthesiology subspecialty, a research month, or any other rotation discussed and agreed upon in conjunction with the Program Director.

-An example of one resident’s training schedule for the Nuvance Health Anesthesiology Residency Program is shown below.
-This is just an example; the schedule may be adjusted by the Program Director to ensure adequate clinical training experiences, case log numbers and Accreditation Council for Graduate Medical Education (ACGME) compliance.
+A sample block diagram for Nuvance Health Anesthesiology Residency Program is shown below.
+The schedule may be adjusted by the Program Director to ensure adequate clinical training experiences, case log numbers and Accreditation Council for Graduate Medical Education (ACGME) compliance.

 Academic Didactic Schedule